-There are still meaningful second-order differences in allocations within equities and fixed income, however, that contribute to variations in expected risk and return.
-In this paper, we highlight the various differences among the equity allocations, including size, international equities, emerging markets and style.
-The biggest differences occur with regard to international equity allocations and emerging markets within that broader segment.
+There are meaningful second-order differences in allocations within the equity and fixed income sleeves that contribute to variations in expected risk and return.
+In this paper, we highlight the various differences among the equity suballocations, including size, international equities, emerging markets and style tilts.
+The overall universe average of TDFs is under weighted to the size premium, more or less in line with a "market neutral" international weighting, but with less exposure to the emerging market segment and has a sizeable growth tilt.
+We suspect that some of these divergences are driven by focusing more on recent asset class data relative to long-term data in weighting decisions.